autonomys/subspace-docs/docs/operators_and_staking/operators.md

 Make sure to use the signing key generated on the previous **[Create operator key](#create-operator-key)** step
 :::

-5. Enter `MinimumNominatorStake` - in the example, it's set to `1 TSSC`.
+8. Enter `minimumNominatorStake` - in the example, it's set to `1 TSSC`.
-6. Enter `nominatorTax` - in the example, it's set to `5%`.
+9. Enter `nominatorTax` - in the example, it's set to `5%`.
-7. Sign and submit the transaction to register an operator.
+10. Sign and submit the transaction to register an operator.

 ![Staking-6](/img/doc-imgs/operators-staking/Staking-6.png)